zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_android.md

 1. Go to [Downloads](https://docs.agora.io/en/Agora%20Platform/downloads), download the latest version of the MediaPlayer Kit, and unzip the download package.

-2. Copy the following files or subfolders from the **libs** folder of the download package to the path of your project.
+2. Add the following files or subfolders from the **libs** folder of the download package to the paths of your project.

    | File or subfolder         | Path of your project   |
    | :------------------------ | :--------------------- |